教育学部の5つの特徴

 The specialized subjects of the School of Education offer the same number of seminar subjects as lecture subjects.

-In addition to acquiring knowledge of pedagogical theories and important research learned in lecture courses, Education students learn qualitative and quantitative research methods such as participant observation, ethnography, interviews, conversation analysis, and statistical data analysis, as well as theoretical research, and methods of analyzing and interpreting historical materials and data through reading articles and conducting fieldwork in their seminar subjects.
+In addition to acquiring knowledge of pedagogical theories and important research learned in lecture courses, students in Pedagogy learn qualitative and quantitative research methods such as participant observation, ethnography, interviews, conversation analysis, and statistical data analysis, as well as theoretical research, and methods of analyzing and interpreting historical materials and data through reading articles and conducting fieldwork in their seminar subjects.

 In Educational Psychology, students learn the theories of psychology and important research through lecture subjects, and also acquire it in an applied and multifaceted manner through practical training, role-play, group work, and reading literature, among other approaches.
 For example, in the third-year class on “Psychological Testing Methods Seminar,” students will learn about personality tests, intelligence tests, and developmental tests in a hands-on way.